brookshelley/brookshelley/content/movies.md

 ## 2022 {#2022}

+**Christine**

+"God I hate rock and roll".
+For a goofy movie about a killer car, this was a lot more interesting than I expected.
+Also I love that all the high-schoolers looked 35.

+**Enemy of the State**

+Not the best Tony Scott, but pretty fun.
+Will Smith in the utterly bizarre lingerie store made me laugh.

+**Joshy**

+It's weird seeing Alex Ross Perry in a film after hearing him in so many Blank Check episodes.
+This is the best movie about a bachelor party I've ever seen.

+**Men**

+Hot damn!
+I was excited about this as soon as I saw the preview and it met my expectations.
+Kinnear and Buckley are excellent and the mounting oddity built to truly bizarre heights.

+**The Unknown Girl**

+I'll be honest I kinda spaced-out during this film.

+**Faults**

+ME Winstead is a delight and this went to places I didn’t expect.

+**Doctor Strange in the Multiverse of Madness**

+A fun Marvel film with a lot of long side stories.
+I'm glad Spiderman wasn't in this.

+**Her Smell**

+A super chill and easy to watch movie if you've been around a lot of alcohol and drug abuse.
+Yikes.
+I think this was well done but I kinda had to watch it the way lots of people watch horror films.

+**Sicario**

+A rewatch.

+**Crimes of the Future**

+A lot less disturbing than I'd initially imagined.
+A fun look at what human evolution might do to solve the horrific exploitation and pollution of the planet.

+**Kimi**

+Chekhov’s kombucha.
+The Net for a new generation.

+**Macross Plus**

+A Top Gun x Macross classic.
+Don't trust AI.

+**Hologram for the King**

+I'm not geopolitically intelligent enough to comment on the world of this film, but it's nice to see Tom Hanks just kind of wander around and do stuff.

+**Speak No Evil**

+What starts as a mortifying difference in cultures becomes much more disturbing.
+Sure, pannekoeken is great, but is it worth the risk?

+**Morbius**

+At least it’s short.

+**Michael Clayton**

+Blackberrys galore.
+Apparently I saw this in theaters because I remembered a good amount.

+**Top Gun: Maverick**

+This is everything I wanted it to be and more.

 **Limitless**

 For sure I’ve seen this before but this movie feels like what every guy from Stanford and young founder dude thinks he sounds like.